php-fig/fig-standards/proposed/dependency-injection/dependency-injection-meta.md

 **Step 2**

-This step is about finding for an MVC framework to find a DIC.
+This step is about finding how an MVC framework can find the DIC.
 It is optionnal, but it might be great.
 Just imagine: you install one DI container you like.
 You install about any MVC framework.
 The framework is clever enough to detect your DI container and to fetch your controller from it.
 Wouldn't that be great?